ava-labs/hypersdk/chunker/README.md

 is based on validator's ability to distribute (no regossip by other validators).
 Include transactions from our mempool even if we have already seen in other chunks (peer may only send block to some people).

+Chunks can be sent in any order by the signer but they cannot send 2 chunks with the same timestamp (malicious offense).
 ```
 type Chunk struct {
+    Signer: BLSPublicKey,
+    Signature: BLSSignature,

+    Timestamp: uint64, (modulo interval time of t milliseconds)
     Transactions: [
         <Transaction>,
         ...,